conradozb/conradozb/README.md

 - 👋 Hi, I’m @conradozb
-- 👀 I’m interested in learning and sharing about data analysis with Python
+- 👀 I am very happy to have found my IKIGAI in Data Science, machine learning and data analysis.
-- 🌱 I’m currently re-learning the basis of Python but now for Data Science.
+- 🌱 Almost every day since January 2022 I have been working with Python.
+I'm guessing I've had at least 2500 hours on it.
+My most recent fraud prediction project is a sign of my progress.
-- 💞️ I’m looking to collaborate on any related field of data analysis.
+- 💞️ Although there is much more to learn, I am very excited for a first job in this discipline in which I believe I am ready for a good start.
 - 📫 How to reach me at conzarbad@gmail.com

 <!---